TheaQG/MAIA/README.md

+# QUESTIONS:
+- SHOULD WE ACTUALLY ALSO COMPUTE THE AEROSOLS FOR A SMALLER AREA?
+WV CAN ACCESS FROM A LARGER AREA THAN AEROSOLS...
+- Consider statistical measure: Do we need something more sophisticated than just the correlation coefficient?

 # MAIA

 The MAIA project is focused on examining the correlations between water vapour transport into the arctic and aerosol concentrations in the region.
 The project is carried out by a team of researchers (U. Imre, P. L. Langen, and T. Quistgaard) at the Department of Environmental Science, Aarhus University.